Mark Cuban: SEC insider trading allegation

+Sexual harassment allegation

+In a March 6, 2018, article, Willamette Week reported on an alleged April 2011 incident between Cuban and a female patron of a Portland, Oregon bar called the Barrel Room.
+The woman told Portland police that Cuban sexually groped her while she posed for pictures with him.
+She submitted seven photographs, two of which Portland Police Detective Brendan McGuire referred to as "significant".
+Cuban denied the allegations, and his attorney provided the results of a polygraph test taken by Cuban and written statements from two medical doctors stating that the actions described were anatomically improbable.
+The Portland District Attorney's office declined to prosecute, citing a lack of concrete evidence to support the claim and the woman's preference not to proceed with charges, and concluding that "no crime can be proven beyond a reasonable doubt".
+The NBA announced on March 8, 2018, that it was reviewing the matter.

 Personal life

 Cuban has two brothers, Brian and Jeff.

 In September 2002, Cuban married Tiffany Stewart in a private ceremony in Barbados.
 They have two daughters, born in 2003 and 2006, and a son born in 2009.
 They live in a 24000 sqft mansion in the Preston Hollow area of Dallas, Texas.

-In April 2019, after missing a taping of The View, Cuban revealed he had a procedure performed to treat his atrial fibrillation.
-His diagnosis was first revealed in 2017 on Twitter.

 Cuban is a vegetarian.
-He is a fan of the Pittsburgh Steelers of the National Football League.
+He is a fan of the Pittsburgh Steelers.

 Philanthropy

 In 2003, Cuban founded the Fallen Patriot Fund to help families of U.S. military personnel killed or injured during the Iraq War.

-In June 2015, Cuban made a $5 million donation to Indiana University at Bloomington for the "Mark Cuban Center for Sports Media and Technology", which was built inside Assembly Hall, the school's basketball arena.
+In June 2015, Cuban made a $5 million donation to Indiana University Bloomington for the "Mark Cuban Center for Sports Media and Technology", which was built inside Assembly Hall, the school's basketball arena.

-In March 2020, during the COVID-19 pandemic, Cuban posted an offer on LinkedIn to small business owners who had questions about what to do in order to survive the economic downturn being caused by the pandemic.
-He said people could ask him anything, but that his preference was "going to be helping small biz trying to avoid layoffs and hourly reductions."
-There were more than 10,000 comments in response to his offer.

 In 2020, Cuban picked up homeless former NBA player Delonte West from a gas station in Dallas.
 He paid for a hotel room for West along with his treatment at a drug rehabilitation center.

-In 2022, the Mark Cuban Cost Plus Drug Company was set up with a goal to dramatically reduce the cost of prescription drugs in the US and to introduce transparency to the pricing of drugs.

-Sexual assault complaint

-In a March 6, 2018 article, Willamette Week reported on an alleged April 2011 incident between Cuban and a female patron of a Portland, Oregon bar called the Barrel Room.
-The woman told Portland police that Cuban sexually groped her while she posed for pictures with him.
-She submitted seven photographs, two of which Portland Police Detective Brendan McGuire referred to as "significant".

-Cuban denied the allegations, and his attorney provided the results of a polygraph test taken by Cuban and written statements from two medical doctors stating that the actions described were anatomically improbable.

-The Portland District Attorney's office declined to prosecute, citing a lack of concrete evidence to support the claim and the woman's preference not to proceed with charges, and concluding that "no crime can be proven beyond a reasonable doubt".
-The NBA announced on March 8, 2018, that it was reviewing the matter.